transmute-industries/transmute/README.md

 8. Run `npm run start`

 That's it!
 Login to the app and click on the dashbaord button in the side menu to begin recording events!

+### Command Line Interface

+Transmute includes a command line interfce (CLI) tool.
+This will assist in the provisioning and initialization of the cluster, and other maintenance tasks.

+## Provision

+### provision-minikube

+`transmute k8s provision-minikube mytransmutek8s`   <-- will create a
+k8s cluster using minikube by default it will use minikube, but you can choose the driver by passing a `--vmdriver=` option on the command line e.g.

+`transmute k8s provision-minikube mytransmutek8s --vmdriver=none`

+### provision-azure

+`transmute k8s provision-azure mytransmutek8s myGroup`   <-- will create a
+k8s cluster using azure by default.

+#### init

+`transmute k8s init mytransmutek8s`

+This will prepare your cluster with the base transmute k8s deployment.